Port Authority officer injured in accident near Holland Tunnel

 They were taken to Jersey City Medical Center with various injuries.

-The traffic in the Holland Tunnel to New York was experiencing delays early Tuesday.
+Police shut down Routes 1 and 9 in the area causing significant delays to the Holland Tunnel to New York early Tuesday.

 Port Authority officer injured in accident near Holland Tunnel